Measurements in DIN baffle in 70cm distance at 2,83V. Level scaled to 1m

 Which group run times are audible or not provides for discussions in various forums.
 2,9ms @ 80Hz is less than 1 / 4 wavelength (that would be about 3,13ms, according to Adam Riese).
 The delay is imperceptible and an excellent value.

 Very fast and steady decay over all frequencies.
 Perfectly.

 Horizontal dispersion (0-90 ° in 15 ° steps)

-Very good to see is why the "burglary" on axis at 1,2kHz set a link from your homepage to Fewo-von-Privat.de, Under 30 ° and 45 ° this will be "filled in".
-Nevertheless, even under 30 ° a smooth course with a slight drop to the highs and a linearity of 200-10000Hz + -2dB.
+It is easy to see why the "break-in" was on the move at 1,2kHz set a link from your homepage to Fewo-von-Privat.de.
+At 30 ° and 45 ° this is "filled up".
+Nevertheless, even below 30 °, a uniform course with a slight drop towards the heights and a linearity of 200-10000Hz of + -2dB.

 Isobar diagram of horizontal omnidirectional behavior

 And it became a meditating alien ... who would have thought that.
-The diagram contains the same information as the above, the amplitude frequency responses under angles.
-In this case, however, in 5 ° steps and by 0-180 °.
+The diagram contains the same information as the one about it, the amplitude frequency responses under angles.
+In this case, however, in 5 ° steps and from 0-180 °.
 Please note the scaling.

 Harmonic distortion on 85, 90 and 95dB